jgwinnett/GAC-MAP/Documentation/_build/html/_sources/Cook-Book.rst.txt

 In order for these to work you will need to have created a 'Trawl Keywords.txt' file and stored it in the same directory as the .py files.

-These are stored in Mapping_Recipes.py and reproduced here for clarities sake.
+These are stored in Mapping_Recipes.py and reproduced here for clarity.

 Dependencies
 =============